-For years no one clarified that I had a choice in determining the insurance value of my vehicles.
+For years no one clarified that I had a choice in determining the insurance values of my vehicles.
 Most vehicles decrease in value over time through age and declining condition.
-That is what I primarily owned, and this is what most insurance companies insure, vehicles that depreciate.
+And this is what most insurance companies are accustomed to insuring, vehicles that depreciate.

 ACV Actual Cash Value

 The stated value might mirror the purchase price, or be assigned by you if agreeable by the insurance company, or be determined by an appraiser.
 This appraiser may be one you pay or one sent by the insurance company.
-Once the value is established, it helps determine the cost of the insurance and is stated on the policy.
+Once established, this value helps determine the cost of the insurance and is stated on the policy.

 Stated Value Misunderstanding

 Over time, I transitioned to stated value policies for my older cars.
 Later I heard the term agreed value but did not investigate.
 I falsely assumed that stated value and agreed value were interchangeable terms.
 After all, I and the insurance company agreed to the value stated on the policy.
 Presumably that meant the stated value was the agreed value.
 WRONG!

 I became one of many that falsely assumed the stated value would be the amount paid, before deductible, in the unfortunate event my vehicle was totaled.
 Alas, stated value provides no such assurance.
 Never having filed a claim on a vehicle with stated value, I have no firsthand experience on the process.
 But I do now know that stated value is a maximum amount or cap rather than a guarantee.